 We envisaged an Island where the communities learn and act together to escape poverty, sustain and restore the nature in the Global village

-Hope for Nature exists to see the future generations with improved livelihoods and conserving threatened species in their natural habitats.
+Hope for Nature work to improve livelihoods of underserved Islands community, restoration and conservation of threatened species in their natural habitats.

 Excellence – Understanding – Efficiency – Leadership – Ingenuity